 again.
 My grandmother loved those tapes.
 Her strong reactions

-showed me the powerful effect that magic can have
+showed me the powerful effect that magic can have on people.

 What tricks do you perform most?